K3YOMI/Wall-of-Flippers/README.md

 # 🐬 Wall of Flippers? <a name = "doc_introduction"></a>
 > Wall of Flippers (WoF) is a python based project involving the discovery of the Flipper Zero device and the identification of potential Bluetooth advertisement attacks.
 Please keep in mind that these two types of detections may **not** be related.
-Also the code is quite messy and not up to my standards.
-Will be updating and cleaning up some code in the future.
 Feel free to submit pull requests if you would like to contribute!